sibytes/yetl.io/docs/project.md

 ## Create a new project

-Yetl has a built in cli for common tasks.
+Yetl has a built-in cli for common tasks.
 One of those common tasks is creating a new project.

 Create a python virtual environment and install yetl: